+{We record some} properties of certain (twisted) transfer maps among Thom spectra that will be useful later on.
+Developing and generalising these maps still is a subject of study (see for example \cite[Sections 1.2,4]{ABG}).

-\subsection{The Becker-Gottlieb transfer}
+\subsubsection{The Becker-Gottlieb transfer}

-Let $\pi:E\to B$ be a fibre bundle whose {fibre $F$} is a smooth compact manifold{, and where $B$ is a space that admits a filtration by finite subcomplexes (compact subspaces).
-This includes the case where $B$ is a finite complex.} Roughly speaking, the transfer construction of \cite{BG} and \cite{BG2}, uses a `geometric integration along fibres' to generalise Theorem \ref{Hopfthm} as follows.
-The Becker-Gottlieb transfer provides a stable map $t_\pi:B_+\to E_+$ whose stable homotopy class depends on homotopy class of $\pi$, such that -
+{Let $B$ be a space that admits a filtration by finite subcomplexes (compact subspaces).
+This, of course, includes the case where $B$ is a finite complex.
+Let $\pi:E\to B$ be a fibre bundle whose {fibre $F$} is a smooth compact manifold.} Roughly speaking, the transfer construction of \cite{BG} and \cite{BG2}, uses a `geometric integration along fibres' to generalise Theorem \ref{Hopfthm} as follows.
+The Becker-Gottlieb transfer provides a stable map $t_\pi:B_+\to E_+$ whose stable homotopy class depends on {the} homotopy class of $\pi$, such that -

 \begin{thm} \cite[Theorem 5.5]{BG} The composition